google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-nipungarg.md

 ### Vulkan Test Applications - Add Overlapping Frames Sample

-The idea behind this was sample was to implement the Overlapping Frames method of preparing multiple frames at once in the GPU.
+The idea behind this sample is to implement the Overlapping Frames method of preparing multiple frames at once in the GPU.
 This work was beyond the original goal of extending the coverage of Vulkan primitives, but we decided to do this because this particular technique is now being adopted into game engines and software that depends on heavy graphics processing.
-This presents a challenge for Vulkan tools, such as the AGI, to know exactly when and where one frame ends and the next one begins.
+This presents a challenge for Vulkan tools, such as AGI, to know exactly when and where one frame ends and the next one begins.

-Since none of the existing samples that we found had implemented this method, we decided to implement the new Overlapping Frames Sample.
+Since none of the existing samples that we found had implemented this method, we decided to implement the new Overlapping Frames sample.

 This sample renders a triangle with a post-processing effect split into multiple interleaved render passes.

-The idea was to create a sample that can be used to test the Overlapping Frames Synchronization pattern on the AGI.
+The idea is to create a sample that can be used to test the Overlapping Frames Synchronization pattern on AGI.
 This pattern is described in more detail below.

 ##### Frame Creation Pattern